U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Allegiant

 Pets traveling on Allegiant must be at least 8 weeks old.
-Bookings can be made online via credit card when making your own reservation.
+You can make reservations online using a credit card.
 Confirm with customer service after booking.

-Allegiant does not transport any number of pets in the cargo hold.
+Allegiant does not transport pets in the cargo hold.

 In-Cabin

-Small cats and dogs may travel in-cabin for a fee of $50 each way.
-Carriers may not be larger than 19” x 16” x 9” and count toward your carry-on allowance.
+Small cats and dogs may travel in-cabin for a fee of $50 each segment.
+Carriers may not be larger than 18” x 14” x 8” and count toward your carry-on allowance.
+You can travel with up to 2 pets per carrier, but it must fully close.
 Health certificates are not required, but some states may have additional rules.

 Service Animals

-Service dogs are welcome to fly at no charge with a complete DOT Service Animal Form at least 48 hours before travel.
+Service dogs fly at no charge if they complete a DOT Service Animal Form at least 48 hours before travel.

 For additional information, visit the airline’s Traveling With Pets page.